zalando-incubator/clin/docs/README.md

 ```

 Variables can be either scalar types and then they can be substituted everywhere
-(like in the example above, `POSTFIX` included into the string.
+(like in the example above, `POSTFIX` included in the string.
 Or they can be
 compound types (objects or array) and they can be included only entirely:

 ```yaml